tttr222/autumn_ner/README.md

 Please consider citing the following paper(s) if you use this software in your work:

-This implementation has been applied in the following system:
+This implementation is used in the following system:

 > Tung Tran and Ramakanth Kavuluru.
 "Exploring a Deep Learning Pipeline for the BioCreative VI Precision Medicine Task."
 In Proceedings of the BioCreative VI Workshop, pp. 107-110, 2017.